zoet24/presidential-debate/README.md

 - __WAVE - Web Accessibility Evaluation Tool:__ I used this to test the accessibility of my website.

 ## Git Commit Messages
+I built on the git commit format style that I had developed during my MS1 project and made sure that I used it throughout the whole of the MS2 development process.
+In comparison with my previous project I committed more regularly, and the format of the commit messages was more consistent.
+I used the imperative tense for all messages; I referred to all pages with their full name (ie. index.html instead of index); I denoted bug fixes by including "Bug" at the start of the message; all messages were under 50 characters.
+I've included 10 git commit messages below to demonstrate the syntax.
+- **9246a1c** 2020-10-25 - Introduce second modal to game.html for retry button
+- **25966df** 2020-10-25 - Add high score functionality to game.js
+- **575561a** 2020-10-25 - Change calculateScore() to add points on each userTurn
+- **04a5c50** 2020-10-25 - Add difficulty multiplier based on user input
+- **7528555** 2020-10-25 - Add initial game.js opening animation
+- **3656e29** 2020-10-25 - Add basic user difficulty input
+- **c650358** 2020-10-25 - Delete game-test.js
+- **83b92e0** 2020-10-25 - Add animation transition from index.html to game.html
+- **edd1bc8** 2020-10-24 - Initial index.html and game.js for difficulty user input
+- **29e4add** 2020-10-24 - Initial calculateScore() update to include difficulty multiplier
+- **175c69b** 2020-10-24 - Bug fix: randSequence() no longer generates sequential equal values in compSequenceArr[]

 ## Testing
 Click [here](TESTING.md) to view the complete testing process.